ParkerCMcLeod/COP4520-PA1/README.md

 Experimental Evaluations:

     Initially, I implemented the standard sieve using a single thread.
 Subsequently, I progressed to the segmented sieve, and then to a multithreaded version.
 During these stages, I experimented with various optimization techniques, including preallocation, sorting, reference passing, and the selection of appropriate data structures for thread communication.
 Bool arrays proved to be the most efficient in terms of both speed and size, occupying just one byte each.
 To further enhance efficiency, I utilized std::vec, prioritizing minimal copying and preallocating memory to circumvent the need for resizing.
+This strucutre also allowed for me to break up and finally combine each thread's individual results.